 Sometimes, men’s cologne isn’t just an accessory to help people smell good, but it could also be used as a source of inspiration and stimulation as well.
 There are a few scents that achieve this goal, but there’s nothing quite like Hugo Boss’s ICED cologne.

 Hugo Boss is calling their ICED cologne a “wave of icy freshness and energy,” and to be honest, it’s hard to disagree.
 Everything about Hugo Boss ICED simply screams cool, from its shiny silver cologne bottle to the blast of iced mint that serves as the core of its top note, besides the scent of tea leaves.

 Hugo Boss ICED also goes hard really fast.
 Its heart notes are made of juniper and bitter orange, while it only has one base note in vetiver.
 One thing’s for sure: Hugo Boss ICED wants to leave an impression right away.

 10. Hugo Boss Pure Cologne – The Best Fresh and No-Nonsense Scent

 So let’s say you’re a simple kind of guy.
 You don’t want to wear any fancy-smelling, possibly heavy colognes that are designed for more ulterior motives; you just want to smell good and not have to think about how everything mixes with your body chemistry and which fragrance is best on which occasion.
 You want a cologne that just sprays and forget.

 If you’re that kind of guy, Hugo Boss Pure is exactly the scent for you.
 Its inspiration is exactly what the label says: it’s pure, and it evokes the simplicity and clarity of the water.
 Even the packaging and bottle are no-nonsense, so you know exactly what you’re getting.
-This cologne from 2008 is a daytime scent, mixed from really light citrus, greens, hyacinth, lily, and Massoia wood from the forests of New Guinea that result in a blend that doesn’t need snobbish and discerning olfactory senses in order to be appreciated.
+This cologne from 2008 is a daytime scent, mixed with really light citrus, greens, hyacinth, lily, and Massoia wood from the forests of New Guinea that result in a blend that doesn’t need snobbish and discerning olfactory senses in order to be appreciated.

 Hugo Boss Cologne for Men Buyer’s Guide